Prisoner reentry: Resources for prisoner re-entry programs

-In the past few decades, correctional institutions have seen a shift with prisoners serving indeterminate sentences, and release being assessed by parole boards to offenders being released from prison after serving determinate sentences.
+In the past few decades, correctional institutions have seen a shift from prisoners serving indeterminate sentences, with release being assessed by parole boards, to offenders being released from prison after serving determinate sentences.
 However, those released are not receiving sufficient preparation for returning to their communities due to limited in-prison and post-release reentry programs; this inadequate structure for re-entry directly influences the possibility of recidivism, also referred to as the "revolving door".
 United States spending for corrections is approximately $80 billion a year, with re-entry receiving the least amount of fiscal attention relative to other parts of the criminal justice system process.
 From 2001 to 2004, the United States' federal government allocated over $100 million for reentry programs.
 Without increased resources for this target area proportional to that spent on control-oriented aspects of incarceration, the issue that remains is the expansion of access and participation for inmates.
 While the area of reentry program development is still growing, assessments demonstrate their efficacy for transitioning ex-offenders back into society and reducing recidivism.
 The potential for well-resourced reentry program has yet to be realized, but public policy and criminal justice scholars believe this to be a deserving area for funding to be re-allocated and prioritized.

+Somewhat counterintuitively, people released from prison following exoneration from their conviction may receive less reentry assistance than former prisoners who merely completed the prison sentence for their crime.
+Some programs and services provided through parole or other correctional systems are unavailable to exonerees, as they are no longer considered offenders under correctional supervision.

 Types of re-entry programs

 There are different types of re-entry programs that aim to help formerly incarcerated individuals transition back into society.
 These programs come in different forms to meet specific needs and challenges faced by returning citizens.
 Education and vocational training programs are important in equipping individuals with the necessary skills for reintegration.
 GED programs and college classes provide academic support, allowing participants to earn diplomas or pursue higher education.
 Similarly, vocational training programs offer practical skills in trades like carpentry, welding, and automotive repair, improving job opportunities after release.
 Re-entry programs also focus on securing stable housing, healthcare services, and some programs serve sub-sectors of the formerly incarcerated population such as women or juveniles.
 By addressing these challenges, re-entry programs aim to empower individuals and reduce recidivism rates, promoting successful community reintegration.
 Halfway houses are a tool for reentry into society.
 Halfway houses are typically mandated upon early release.
 They can also be sentenced to complete the remainder of their time there.
-The goals of the halfway houses is to provide a substance free, healthy, safe and family like environment to support recovery.
+The goals of halfway houses are to provide a substance-free, healthy, safe, and family-like environment to support recovery.